-Nida: The Long Way to Get There
+Nida: The Long Way to Get to this Quiet Coastal Village

 Oh, and no castles or cathedrals.
 You’ve just pictured Neringa, the Curonian Spit National Park in Lithuania.